Martina195/Neuronal-Network-for-MRI-Brain-Tumor-Detection/README.md

 1. ZeroPadding Layer:<br />The ZeroPadding Layer is able to add rows and columns of zeros around the image to cover also the borders of the image to reach better accuracy.
 Here padding is set to padding=(5,5) to add 5 rows and columns around the image.

 2. Dropout Layer:<br />The Dropout Layer is able to prevent overfitting by randomly dropping out nodes during training.
-Here the frequency rate is set to rate=0.2 to remove 0.2 % of neurons out of the analysis.
+Here the frequency rate is set to rate=0.2 to remove neurons out of the analysis.

 3. Convolutional Layer:<br />The Convolutional Layer multiplies the image with different filters.
 Here 32 filters with the kernel_size=(10,10) will be used for convolution.
 The filter is moving with stride size (1,1) over the image and using the ReLU activation function.